enkidevs/curriculum/python/python-core/control-flow-i/if-statements.md

 ## Content

-Control flow is the *order* in which individual statements or functions are executed.
-Control flow statements give *choices* that result in *different outcomes*.
+The flow of the program depends on the order in which individual commands are executed—control flow statements like `if...else` allow us to manage the order using conditions.

 > The `if...else` statement is used in Python for this decision making.